-Priority Tracking Code Project Information Agency Response 01 214202301E Request: Provide more community board staff As of the FY 2023 Preliminary Budget each Community Board's budget is Explanation: Every year we manage hundreds of service delivery requests, a youth conference, a nonprofit roundtable.
+Priority Tracking Code Project Information Adopted Budget Response 01 214202301E Explanation: Every year we manage hundreds of service delivery requests, a youth conference, a nonprofit roundtable.
 We've added a lunch and learn series, and a YLC.
 Increasing responsibilities have been assigned and hiring staff and specialists, such as planners, policy analysts, IT assistance, would help to introduce more initiatives and develop longer range projects.
 As the most local city agency, we give voice to the individuals who make up our communities.
 The recent health and resulting budget crisis will make it harder to city agencies to reach the most local levels and communities will be all the more frustrated.
 We are their liaison and our role is more important than ever.
-Responsible Agency : Mayor's Office of Management and Budget \$257,507.
-02 214202302E Request: Inspect water main on specific street segment and repair or replace as needed This project is included in the ten-year plan.
-Explanation: There are several locations in the District that flood chronically in rainstorms.
+Responsible Agency : Mayor's Office of Management and Budget As of the FY 2023 Adopted Budget, each Community Board's budget is \$257,507.
+02 214202302E Explanation: There are several locations in the District that flood chronically in rainstorms.
 These locations have all been brought to DEP's attention and we are awaiting determination as to cause.
 DCP has provided a limited drop down list from which to choose a budget priority.
 We ask the DEP respond to the requests pending and advise as to what the respective issues are so that we can identify what budget line these requests fall into.
 The bottom line is that DEP must provide solutions to these locations because property, businesses and public areas should not have to withstand chronic flooding.
 Several claims have been filed with the City of New York.
-Responsible Agency: Department of Environmental Protection
+Responsible Agency : Department of Environmental Protection This request has already been funded.